 As “The Village Church with a Global Mission,” Christ the King Church lives out our mission by collaborating within the Evangelical Lutheran Church in America and through many organizations that have a global impact:

-In Peru, Christ the King Church is developing a partnership with four small Lutheran congregations in the town of Trujillo.
-A youth trip, led by our Youth Director Tim Lenz and several other adults was the first connection with Trujillo and there has since been three other trips to get to know these congregations better.
-Travel to Peru is relatively easy to arrange and our synod has several trips a year.
+In Peru, Christ the King Church has developed a partnership with four small Lutheran congregations in the town of Trujillo.
+A youth trip, led by ministry staff and several other adults was the first connection with Trujillo and there has been numerous trips to get to know these congregations better.
 For more information about the Peru companionship, see http://www.gulfcoastsynod.org/JusticePeruTrips.html.
 One month of the year, Peru is the focus of our mission offering.
 Please join our congregation’s Peru Team.
 Spanish speakers are especially welcome!

-The ELCA has set a goal of $15,000,000 by 2015 to eradicate malaria in our eleven companion synods in Africa.
-To partially accomplish this goal, each synod is being asked to partner in this effort by raising funds towards this goal.
-Our synod, the Texas-Louisiana Gulf Coast synod, has eagerly accepted this challenge and has set a goal of $150,000 to be attained by June 2013.
-And within our synod, Christ the King Church has been chosen as a “first responder” because of our strong leadership in the synod, our current commitment to and awareness of the needs in global mission, and our ability to accomplish great things.
+The ELCA has met our goal of $15,000,000 to eradicate malaria in our eleven companion synods in Africa.
+To partially accomplish this goal, each synod was asked to partner in this effort by raising funds towards this goal.
+Our synod, the Texas-Louisiana Gulf Coast synod, accepted this challenge and met the goal of $150,000.
+Christ the King Church was chosen as a “first responder” because of our strong leadership in the synod, our current commitment to and awareness of the needs in global mission, and our ability to accomplish great things.

 ELCA Disaster Relief helps to bring God’s comfort, healing and renewal to those affected by disasters.
 And when the dust settles and the headlines change, Disaster Response stays to provide ongoing assistance to those in need.
 The ELCA is a member of the ACT Alliance, a global coalition of churches and agencies engaged in humanitarian assistance and development.
 By working with and through agencies such as ACT, Lutheran World Relief, Church World Service, and Lutheran World Federation, the ELCA Disaster Response is able to ensure that relief and assistance will be provided efficiently and effectively by organizations already on the ground and working in the various world communities.
 Christ the King Lutheran Church members have contributed thousands of dollars to the relief efforts in Indonesia, Haiti, Chile, and most recently Japan.